daler-rahimov/cs1555-final-project/README.md

 ## Data model/design Assumptions

   - The b date is not requried
-  - Any entery in friends table has 2 way friendship.
+  - Any entry in friends table has 2 way friendship.
 E.g. Bob -> Mary and Mary -> Bob
   - Messages with friend and group requests are not added to Message Table
-  - LastLogin only shows last date